IntersectMBO/plutus/doc/tutorials/basic-forging-policies.rst

 ==============================

 :term:`Forging policy scripts<forging policy script>` are the programs that can be used to control the forging of new assets on the chain.
-Forging policy scripts are much like :term:`validator scripts<validator script>`, and they are written similarly, so check out the `validator script tutorial <basic_validators_tutorial>`_ before reading this one .
+Forging policy scripts are much like :term:`validator scripts<validator script>`, and they are written similarly, so check out the :ref:`basic validators tutorial<basic_validators_tutorial>` before reading this one .

 Forging policy arguments
 ------------------------